 The passage in Isaiah 8:17-9:3 is a perfect example.
 He began with a simple declaration.
 “I will wait for the Lord…I will even look eagerly for Him.”
 Isaiah expected God to move in a decisive way, and he was willing to wait for God’s timing even if that timing came after he was long gone from the earth.

-Isaiah’s expectation is a stark contrast to that of the people, who didn’t know the Scripture well enough to understand God’s ways.
-Instead, they consulted mediums and spiritists for direction.
+Isaiah’s expectation is a stark contrast to that of the people who didn’t know the Scripture well enough to understand God’s ways.
+Like a lot of people today, they didn’t understand how to see the promises of God fulfilled and probably wondered, “Will God keep His promises to me?”
+Instead of asking Isaiah for help, they consulted mediums and spiritists for direction.
 They wanted quick action and man’s answers but were quick to blame God when the way of the world didn’t satisfy them.
-They looked to the earth, the ways of the people around them, for answers, but as Isaiah said, they only found “distress, darkness, and the gloom of anguish.”
+They looked to the earth, and the ways of the people around them for answers, but as Isaiah said they only found “distress, darkness, and the gloom of anguish.”
 (Isaiah 8:22)

 The prophet knew a solution to the world’s woes would come to the most unlikely of places — on the far side of the Jordan, to “Galilee of the Gentiles.”
 The Jewish people were not likely to turn to the Galileans for answers but Isaiah urged them to keep their eyes open.
 A time would come when there was no more gloom or anguish and God’s glory was visible on earth, he reminded them.